-The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
+The material accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 The consolidated financial statements have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
-The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS), and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC) which have been approved by the Financial Reporting Standards Council (FRSC) and adopted by the SEC.
+The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS), and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC) which have been approved by the Financial Sustainability and Reporting Standards Council (FSRFC) (formerly known as Financial Reporting Standards Council) and adopted by the SEC.

-The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit or loss, investment properties and available-for-sale financial assets.
+The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at FVPL and investment properties.

 The preparation of consolidated financial statements in conformity with PFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements as disclosed in Note 19.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements as disclosed in Note 21.

-20.2 Changes in accounting policy and disclosures
+22.2 Changes in accounting policies and disclosures

-(a) New and amended standards adopted by the Group
+(a) Amended standards adopted by the Group